MustangsMustangs

 XP-51B 41-37352, 41-37421

 The limitation of the Allison V-12 became very appearant over 15,000 feet and especially over 20,000.
 It was an excellent low-altitude performer.
-The Rolls Royce Merlins installed in the Brittish Spitfires and Huricanes performed beautifully at altitude.
+The Rolls Royce Merlins installed in the British Spitfires and Huricanes performed beautifully at altitude.
 The two-stage supercharger kept pumping in induction air as the aircraft climbed.
 It was only a matter of time before this marriage took place.

 On April 30, 1942 Rolls Royce senior test pilot Ron Harker was invited to fly the Mustang I. He was delighted with the aircraft's handling but felt its performance was held back by its engine.
 He stated that the Mustang would be a natural for the Merlin 61 series.
 Harker pressed the Defence Ministry to approve such a change.
-Permission was finally given and The Brittish, in June 1942, began the fitting of the Merlin 61 to a Mustang I. They used five Mustang Is (serials AM121, AM208, AL975, AM203, and AL963) and the first flew in October 1942 with a re-designation of Mustang X. None of these Mustang Xs were exactly the same.
+Permission was finally given and The British, in June 1942, began the fitting of the Merlin 61 to a Mustang I. They used five Mustang Is (serials AM121, AM208, AL975, AM203, and AL963) and the first flew in October 1942 with a re-designation of Mustang X. None of these Mustang Xs were exactly the same.
 Engineers were trying different techniques and solutions to the new installation.

 Meanwhile, the Americans had been interested in using the Packard Merlin in the Mustang and on July 25, 1942 the US authorized a similar conversion designated NA-101, XP-51B.
 Two ships, 41-37352 and 41-37421 were taken for the conversions.
 The XP-51B had to be strengthened for the added power and a new propeller by Hamilton Standard was designed.

 The Merlin 61 V-12 with its two-stage compressor really cooked the air before it entered the carburetor.
 An intercooler had to be installed to cool the intake air.
-The Brittish installed the intercooler under the engine near the intake trunk of the Mustang X. The Americans put the intercooler in the doghouse assembly with the coolant radiator under the fuselage.
+The British installed the intercooler under the engine near the intake trunk of the Mustang X. The Americans put the intercooler in the doghouse assembly with the coolant radiator under the fuselage.
 This reduced the size of the cowlings around the new engine but increased the size of the belly scoop area.

 The first flight by Bob Chilton was on November 30, 1942.
 NAA was very pleased with the results (might have been some jumping up and down with excitment).
 The new Mustang reached 441 mph at 29,000 plus feet.
 At this altitude, the XP-51B would simply run away from an Allison Mustang that was nearly 100 mph slower.